farinazfgh/cracking-coding-interview/README.md

-# cracking-coding-interview
+# miscellaneous
-Solutions for Cracking the Coding Interview problems.
+Solutions for algorithms and data structures problems.